lawin529/resume/index.md

 * Worked within a team to design an interface with user-centered design as the focus
 * Conducted interviews/observations of diverse groups of individuals while applying IDEO principles
 * Applied research and information gathered to build software
+* Used Git to collaborate on developing a mock-up browser extension

 ### Communication + Team Skills